bianchi-ed/discord.js-bot-model/README.md

 ## config.json
 Config.json is used to store data that you probably would not like to share.

 Since the config.json contains sensitive information it is listed on git.ignore.
-The first thing you need should do after the initial Node.js setup is to create a file named **"config.json"** in the root folder of the project and populate it with the following information.
+The first thing you need to do after the initial Node.js setup is to create a file named **"config.json"** in the root folder of the project and populate it with the following information.

 ```json
 {